Chik-Network/chik_clvm_tools/README.md

 # Introduction

-This is the in-development version of `chik_clvm_tools` for clvm, which implements, a LISP-like language for encumbering and releasing funds with smart-contract capabilities.
+This is the in-development version of `klvm_tools` for klvm, which implements, a LISP-like language for encumbering and releasing funds with smart-contract capabilities.

 # Set up